 This post may contain affiliate links.
 Please read our disclosure policy.

-Over 2 years ago, I first shared my method for homemade butter (just ONE ingredient needed), and shortly after that, I delved into making homemade compound butter (aka flavored butter).
+Over two years ago, I first shared my method for homemade butter (just ONE ingredient needed), and shortly after that, I delved into making homemade garlic herb compound butter (aka flavored butter).
 I’ve fiddled with various flavor combinations over the years, but when I tried this avocado butter, I knew I had to share it.

-Avocado butter is creamy, rich, and packed with nutrients and healthy fats thanks to the avocado.
-There are also several ways you can adapt the herby green compound butter to your liking and tons of ways to use it- just check out the ingredients list below for several optional add-ins.
+Avocado butter is creamy, rich, and packed with nutrients and healthy fats.
+Thanks to the avocado, you can adapt the herby green compound butter to your liking and use it in tons of ways—just check out the ingredients list below for several optional add-ins.

 As compound butter goes, this avocado version has it all: it’s super creamy, filled with buttery goodness, and packed with flavor too.
 And you might wonder, why bother adding the butter when you could slather the mashed avocado (or guacamole) over items instead – you’ll get it when you try it.
 The combination of avocado and butter is – *chef’s kiss*!

-Plus, you can use the avocado butter when it’s soft and ‘whippy’ at room temperature, or roll it into a log and firm in the refrigerator for slices.
-Serve in all the same ways you’d use butter too – slathered over toast, mixed into sauces, melting over proteins and veg, etc.
+Plus, you can use the avocado butter when it’s soft and ‘whippy’ at room temperature or roll it into a log and firm in the refrigerator for slices.
+Serve it in all the same ways you’d use butter, too—slathered over toast, mixed into sauces, melted over proteins and veg, etc.

 The Ingredients

-• Avocado – make sure to use fresh, ripe avocados.
-If your avos are already browning, then it will affect the color of your avocado butter too.
+- Avocado—Make sure to use fresh, ripe avocados.
+If your avocados are already browning, this will affect the color of your avocado butter, too.

 Optional Add-ins